iltar/blog-articles/published/symfony-security-roles-vs-voters.md

 In my [previous blog post][1] I've explained the basics of authentication, authorization and how this is dealt with in Symfony.
 Due to the size of the post, I've left out several important topics such as roles and voters; Both an equally important part of authentication and authorization.
 A common misconception is that roles should be used to check permissions.
-In fact, they should definitely not be used to check permissions!
+In fact, they should definitely not be used to check permissions directly!

 [1]: /post/the-basics-of-symfony-security